Colorado Medicare plans help you to pay for the gaps in Medicare. After Medicare pays its share, then your supplement company can pay for the rest.

 Colorado Medicare Advantage plans are another option for cost-conscious consumers.
 Advantage plans often have lower premiums than Medigap plans, but there are some restrictions.

 Most plans have networks of doctors and hospitals, and you will seek your care from these providers.
 In addition, you agree to pay copays as you go along.
 For example, you might incur a copay of $10 when you visit your primary care doctor, or $200/day if you go in the hospital.

 You will also pay copays for other medical services like surgeries and ambulance rides and lab work.
 Each insurance company publishes a summary of benefits so you can see exactly what your copays will be for various treatments.

 Many Advantage plans include Part D drug coverage.
 This means that you can present the same card at the doctor and at the pharmacy.
 It’s important to make sure that the plan you are considering includes your medications on its drug formulary.

-An independent insurance agent like Boomer Benefits who specializes in Colorado Medicare plans can help you compare the options available.
+An independent insurance broker like Boomer Benefits who specializes in Colorado Medicare plans can help you compare the options available.
 Our team uses a special software to compare each plan in your area.

 We’ll find the one that has the most attractive price.
 We can also check each company’s financial ratings and analyze the history of its rate increases.

 All of this information helps us to identify which plan is right for you.
 We charge no fee for our services.
 You pay the same rate as if you applied directly with the insurance company.

 An added benefit is your access to our Client Service Team to help you with your annual Part D analysis.
 Contact us today for your free Colorado Medicare plan comparison.